 Wide-column store

-The data is organized in keyspace and tables optimized for known query patterns.
+Data is organized into keyspaces and tables designed around known query patterns.

 Masterless architecture